alvarobartt/investpy/README.md

                                         n_results=10)
 ```

 Retrieved search results will be a `list` of `investpy.utils.search_obj.SearchObj` class instances.
-In order to get to know which are the available functions and attributes of the returned search results, please read the related documentation at: https://investpy.readthedocs.io/search_api.html.
+In order to get to know which are the available functions and attributes of the returned search results, please read the related documentation at [Search Engine Documentation](https://investpy.readthedocs.io/search_api.html).
 So on, those **search results let the user retrieve both recent and historical data from that concrete product, its information, etc.**, as presented in the piece of code below:

 ```python
  for search_result in search_results[:1]: